Do You Know This Key Linux Concept? Boost Performance Now!

-As recent computers include more and more memory, we could wonder if swap is still required on Linux systems.
+Today’s computers have more and more memory, but another key factor can also affect their performance on Linux: the swap space.
 In short, the swap partition is like a backup for your RAM: do you still need it?
-Why and when it is used?
+Why and when is it used?
 I’ll answer all your questions in this article.

 On Linux systems, the swap space is used when the system needs more memory, but the RAM is already full.
 In this case, the kernel will move some memory pages to a swap partition, located on the computer hard drive.